A systematic study of super-Eddington layers in the envelopes of massive stars

 To elaborate on the conditions in the stellar interior, the temperature profiles for a 110\Msun{} star at the ZAMS (at ${\rm log T_{eff}/K = 4.77}$), and at the end of the track (at ${\rm log T_{eff}/K = 3.72}$, corresponding to the final model reached after 24 hrs of computation), are shown in Figure~\ref{fig:profile_nomodifier_513} and Figure~\ref{fig:profile_nomodifier_4311}.
 In both these Figures (as well as in Figure~\ref{fig:profile_mlt}, Figure~\ref{fig:profile_ml}, and Figure~\ref{fig:profile_mltpp}) the x-axis is limited to temperatures less than \timestento{5}{6} to show the impact of the various opacity bumps on the evolution of the stellar model).

-In panel (a) of Figure~\ref{fig:profile_nomodifier_513}, $L_{\rm rad}$ shows a small increase corresponding to the opacity peaks due to partial ionisation of iron at \timestento{1.5}{6} and \timestento{1.8}{5}\,K (panel b).
-In response to the increase in $L_{\rm rad}$, gas pressure dips a little (visible as a minimum in ${P_{\rm gas}}/{P_{\rm total}}$) in panel e), although, density consistently decreases outwards (shown in panel c).
-The bottom panel (g) shows the variation of the actual temperature gradient and the adiabatic temperature gradient inside the star.
-Their difference, ${\rm \nabla_T}-{\rm \nabla_{ad}}$, is known as superadiabaticity (see Section~\ref{sec:mlt++} for details).
-Al the location of the opacity peak, superadiabaticity is positive but small and the convective velocity $(v_{\rm conv})$ is less than the sound velocity $(v_{\rm sound})$ (panel f), signifying efficient convection.
+In panel (a) of Figure~\ref{fig:profile_nomodifier_513}, ${L_{\rm rad}}/{L_{\rm Edd}}$ shows a small increase corresponding to the opacity peaks due to partial ionization of iron at \timestento{1.5}{6} and \timestento{1.8}{5}\,K (panel b).
+In response to the increase in ${L_{\rm rad}}/{L_{\rm Edd}}$, gas pressure dips a little (visible as a minimum in ${P_{\rm gas}}/{P_{\rm total}}$ in panel e), although, density consistently decreases outward (shown in panel c).
+The bottom panel (g) shows the difference between the actual temperature gradient and the adiabatic temperature gradient inside the star.
+This difference, ${\rm \nabla_T}-{\rm \nabla_{ad}}$, is known as superadiabaticity (see Section~\ref{sec:mlt++} for details).
+At the location of the opacity peak, superadiabaticity is positive but small and the convective velocity $(v_{\rm conv})$ is less than the isothermal sound velocity $(v_{\rm sound})$ (panel f), signifying efficient convection.
 The specific entropy $(S/N_Ak_B)$ in panel (d) at the base of the convective region is small and the evolution of the star proceeds smoothly.